njadid/asynch_py/docs/input_output.rst

   0

-A forcing flag of 0 specifies no forcing input This is the same as a forcing value of 0 0 for all links and all time.
+A forcing flag of `0` specifies no forcing input.
+This is the same as a forcing value of `0.0` for all links and all time.

 Storm File
 ^^^^^^^^^^